 - The individual revokes the consent on the basis of which the processing takes place and there is no other legal basis for further processing

-- Personal data has been processed illegally
+- Personal data was processed illegally

 - processing is based on consent (or contract),

-- processing is carried out by automated means.
+- the processing is carried out by automated means.